DavidWells/serverless-workshop/lessons/events/s3/README.md

 5. In `serverless.yml`, Create the IAM role `iamRoleStatements` needed to `s3:GetObject` & `s3:PutObject`

-6. in `serverless.yml`, attach the s3 event to this function and trigger when images are added to bucket. a.k.a the `ObjectCreated` s3 event.
+6. in `serverless.yml`, attach the s3 event to the `resize` function and trigger when images are added to bucket. a.k.a the `ObjectCreated` s3 event.
 See the s3 event docs link http://bit.ly/2zyiRMB

 7. in `serverless.yml`, add an additional bucket in `resources`.
 This bucket will be used for storing the resized images.
 This it to avoid an infinite loop while listening to the s3 events